All Tube, True Stereo, Single Cabinet

 The transition into distortion is pretty

-have been worshipped by certain hard core audiophiles for the pleasantness of
+things up.
+They have been worshipped by certain hard core audiophiles for the

-their sound.
-They also provide a lower and more stable output impedance, which
+pleasantness of their sound.
+They also provide a lower output impedance.
+12AU7's

 might have been fine here.
-I later decided to put 50X attenuators on the foot
+Later on I decided to delete the footswitch control

 Although as shown, the circuit sounds pretty